This Week Features a Rash of Bexar County Drunk Driving Accidents

 Texas already has the fourth-worst record in the United States for drunk driving fatalities, and Bexar County is not an exception, especially when you look at a week like this one.
 There is never a good excuse for getting drunk and getting behind the wheel.
 It is a choice, and it is completely negligent.
 The report noted above lists the most dangerous roads in Bexar County, and a large portion of that danger comes from those who choose to drive drunk.

-If you or a loved has been injured or killed in an accident involving a drunk driver, call the Texas Drunk Driving Accident Injury Lawyer at Hill Law Firm as soon as possible to protect your rights.
+If you or a loved has been injured or killed in an accident involving a drunk driver, call a San Antonio auto accident attorney at Hill Law Firm as soon as possible to protect your rights.